SoftwareAG/c8y-docs/src/render/guides/edge/installation/prerequisites.html.md

 * MQTT over TLS
 * SSH, only for configuring the appliance

-If Edge should communicate with the cloud, the following ports of www.cumulocity.com (or another instance) need to be available:
+If Cumulocity IoT Edge should communicate with the cloud, the following ports of www.cumulocity.com (or another instance) need to be available:

 * HTTPS
 * MQTT over TLS